PeterCamilleri/CX16/docs/vm_sp.md

 location at the bottom of that region, it only needs positive offsets.
 Further since that is almost all it does, it can make up to 254 bytes of local space available.

+### Enter and Exit

+The enter and exit operations are responsible for creating and destroying stack frames respectively.
+Since they will be needed for almost every function they have a significant impact on performance.

 Notes:
 * Stack space does not need to be page aligned.